pranayrk/quantum_computing_deck/docs/src/content/problem_setup/problem_setup.md

 Note:
 * Unstructured means we cannot use any clever tricks like binary search
 * Lov Grover designed this algorithm to be used for searching databases, where we need to match a certain query
+* Like finding a needle in a haystack
 </section>